Azure/bicep/docs/tutorial/02-using-expressions.md

 ## Using string interpolation

 The `concat()` function is one of the most commonly used ARM Template functions and can add a lot of verbosity to a template.
 To simplify this, we now support a [string interpolation](https://en.wikipedia.org/wiki/String_interpolation#:~:text=In%20computer%20programming%2C%20string%20interpolation,replaced%20with%20their%20corresponding%20values.) syntax.
-Let's add a `namePrefix` parameter and concatenate that with our `uniqueString()`:
+Let's add a `namePrefix` parameter and concatenate that with our `uniqueString()` using string interpolation.
+We'll also use a `variable` to store this expression, so that our resource declaration is a bit cleaner:

 ```
 parameter location string = 'eastus'
 parameter namePrefix string = 'stg'

 variable storageSku = 'Standard_LRS' // declare variable and assign value
+variable storageAccountName = '${namePrefix}-${uniqueString(resourceGroup().id)}'

 resource stg 'Microsoft.Storage/storageAccounts@2019-06-01' = {
-    name: '${namePrefix}-${uniqueString(resourceGroup().id)}'
+    name: storageAccountName
     location: location
     kind: 'Storage'
     sku: {